Adopted on September 18th, 1986

 h) To state and put to a vote questions or resolutions which are to be moved or which necessarily arise in the course of the Board’s business and to announce the result of the vote.

 i) Except as otherwise provided by the City Charter or the By-Laws, to interpret and to enforce Robert’s Rules of Order.
 The Chair may, at his or her discretion, appoint a Member of the Board to serve as Parliamentarian.
 The Parliamentarian shall advise the Chair on the rules of parliamentary procedure.
+Every officer is required to attend one training session in Robert’s Rules of Order, either in a session offered by the Borough President’s office or other training, during his/her first term of office.

 j) To decide all questions of order.
 The Chair may, at his or her discretion, appoint a member of the Board to serve as Sergeant-At-Arms.
-Duties of the Sergeant-At-Arms include:
+Duties of the Sergeant-at-Arms include:

 i.
-Under the supervision of the Chair, the Sergeant-At-Arms maintains order at all Board meetings, Executive Meetings, and such other meetings as requested.
+Under the supervision of the Chair, the Sergeant-at-Arms maintains order at all Board meetings, Executive Meetings, and such other meetings as requested.
 He/she is responsible for the safety and security of all in attendance.

 ii.
 He/she maintains order by calming or removing disruptive individuals; talks to potentially disruptive spectators or Board members to calm them.